 Is Buttermere suitable for wheelchair users?

-Parts of the lakeshore path are accessible; full circuit has some challenging sections
+Parts of the lakeshore path are accessible; the full circuit has some challenging sections